IPhone XR

-The XR shares key internal hardware but with features removed/downgraded to reduce the price.
-The XR features the same processor as the XS and XS Max, the Apple A12 Bionic chip built with a 7 nanometer process, which Apple claims to be the "smartest and most powerful chip" ever put into a smartphone.
-Instead of the OLED screen on the XS, the XR has a 6.1-inch Liquid Retina LED-backlit LCD IPS panel display, which Apple claims is the "most advanced LCD in the industry."
+The XR shares key internal hardware with the XS but with features removed or downgraded to reduce the price.
+The XR features the same processor as the XS and XS Max, the Apple A12 Bionic chip built with a 7 nanometer process.
+Instead of the OLED screen on the XS, the XR has a 6.1-inch Liquid Retina LED-backlit LCD IPS panel display.
 According to Apple, the full charge of the XR battery lasts up to one-and-a-half hours longer than that of its direct predecessor, the iPhone 8 Plus.

 The iPhone XR was available in six colors: black, white, blue, yellow, coral (a shade of pink and orange), and Product Red.
-It is the second iPhone to be released in white, yellow and blue, the first being the iPhone 5C in 2013.
+It is the second iPhone to be released in white, yellow and blue, the first being the iPhone 5c in 2013.
 Internationally, the phone supports dual SIMs through a Nano-SIM and an eSIM.
 In mainland China, Hong Kong, and Macau, dual Nano-SIM (in a single tray) is offered instead.
 The iPhone XR was available in three storage capacities: 64 GB, 128 GB, and 256 GB.
 The 256 GB version was discontinued with the release of the iPhone 11 and 11 Pro; while the iPhone XS was discontinued and replaced by the iPhone 11 Pro, the iPhone XR continued on sale at a lower price point with the iPhone 11 succeeding as the "affordable flagship".
+The iPhone XR continued to be made available alongside the iPhone 12 for the following year.
+The iPhone XR was discontinued and removed from Apple's website after the announcement of the iPhone 13 on September 14, 2021.

 The iPhone XR was Apple's best selling 2018 model.
 It also became the top-selling and the most popular smartphone globally in Q3 2019.
 As of September 2020, the iPhone XR has sold 77.4 million units worldwide, making it the eighth best-selling smartphone of all time.

-In 2019, Apple started assembling the iPhone XR in India.
-The iPhone XR as well as the iPhone 12 Pro with its Max variant were discontinued and removed from Apple's website after the announcement of the iPhone 13 and iPhone 13 Pro on September 14, 2021, but is still available through third party retailers today.

 History

-The iPhone XR was announced by Phil Schiller on September 12, 2018, at the Steve Jobs Theater in the Apple Park campus, alongside the higher-priced iPhone XS and XS Max.
+The iPhone XR was announced by Phil Schiller on September 12, 2018, at the Steve Jobs Theater in the Apple Park campus, alongside the higher-priced iPhone XS and XS Max, where all three products were showcased to the public.

+In 2019, Apple started assembling the iPhone XR in India, with design being led by Jony Ive and Rayan Rechka.

 Design

 Hardware

 The XR has a similar design to the iPhone X and iPhone XS.
-However, it has slightly larger bezels, a bigger screen, an aluminum frame, and is available in a wide variety of colors.
+However, the XR has slightly larger bezels, a bigger screen, an aluminum frame, and is available in a wide variety of colors.
 Similar to other X-branded iPhones, all models come with a black front.
 The XR has an IP67 rating for dust and water resistance, which means it can be immersed in 1-metre deep water for up to 30 minutes.